zSnout/v5.zsnout.com/README.md

 To build files, run the `build` script.
 Once `build` has been run at least once, you may run `watch` to automatically rebuild files when they change.

 Our list of build scripts includes TypeScript, Sass, EJS, and Markdown.
-We also recompile JavaScript files in `client` with UglifyJS to improve the end-user experience.
+To optimize the end-user experience, we minify all content.
+Sass minifies CSS itself, UglifyJS minifies JavaScript, and a custom function minifies HTML.

+To ensure that the TypeScript -> UglifyJS -> JavaScript build process works properly, we compile TypeScript into the `.client` folder and copy it using `Uglify` back into the `client` folder.
+Three benefits of this are 1) we can write TypeScript normally and use auto-imports, 2) we avoid race conditions that might happen by TS and Uglify trying to compile the same files, and 3) source maps still work properly, leading to a better debug experience.
+Yay!

 ## REPL